IBM-Bluemix-Docs/security-advisor/faq.md

 {: #partner}
 {: faq}

 Happy to hear that you're interested in integrating your solution with {{site.data.keyword.security-advisor_short}}.
-Reach out to our team by contacting *Tim Branter* at *timmy@us.ibm.com* to get started!
+Reach out to our team by contacting *Tim Brantner* at *timmy@us.ibm.com* to get started!